-- Have unrestricted access consistent with applicable law to all university departments, information, records, reports, activities, property, manual and automated systems, and personnel that they deem necessary to carry out their responsibilities.
-OARC will exercise discretion in their review to assure the necessary confidentiality of matters that come to its attention. - Have direct and unrestricted access to the President and the CAR Committee of the Board of Visitors. - Allocate resources, set frequencies, select subjects, determine scope of work, and apply the techniques required to accomplish OARC objectives. - Obtain assistance for specialized services from within or outside the university in order to complete engagements.
+- Have unrestricted access, consistent with applicable law to all university functions, data, records, information, physical property, and personnel that they deem necessary to carry out their responsibilities.
+OARC will exercise discretion in their review and will remain accountable for confidentiality and safeguarding records and information. - Have direct and unrestricted access to the President and the CAR Committee of the Board of Visitors. - Allocate resources, set frequencies, select subjects, determine scope of work, and apply techniques, and issue communications to accomplish OARC objectives. - Obtain assistance for specialized services from within or outside the university to complete engagements.

-As internal audit is an independent function, OARC staff assigned to internal audit responsibilities are not authorized to:
+As Internal Audit is an independent function, OARC staff assigned to its mandate are not authorized to: